 Second Drain Test – Draining clean water (Timer)

 Now, we go back to the bottle filled with clean water and have our timer running.
 So, let’s get right to the test.
-So, the water run down the drain in about 4.36 seconds.
+So, the water runs down the drain in about 4.36 seconds.

 Usage Results: –

 Drano Max Gel Clog Remover is made to be a thick formula that’ll dissolve even the toughest of the drain clogs.
-Further, being denser than water, the cleaner will move through standing water and work on the hard clogs – including hair, soap scum, oils, and grease.
+Further, being denser than water, the cleaner will move through standing water and work on the challenging clogs – including hair, soap scum, oils, and grease.

-It has no phosphorus and will work great for septic systems, garbage disposals in addition to metal, PVC and plastic pipes.
+It has no phosphorus and will work great for septic systems, garbage disposals in addition to metal, PVC, and plastic pipes.